annebrown/docs-tech/content/1.frameworks/nuxt3/DataFromComponent.md

 ---
 title: Data From
-description: Data From Component
+description: Data From ComponentlastModified: '2025-02-23'
-lastModified: '2025-02-23'
 ---

 ## List Object Items from Custom Component